MaNel-ken/Monitoring_System/README.md

 ![alt text]()

 4. Test Alerts:
-- To test the alerting system, you can trigger an alert by stopping the NGINX instance.
+- To test the alerting system, we trigger an alert by stopping the NGINX instance.
 This will cause Prometheus to fire an alert after 1 minute and notify Alertmanager.

 ```bash
 $ docker compose pause nginx